Alimobasheri/matter-js-reanimated/packages/matter-js-reanimated/README.md

 - 🧱 No rendering, no DOM, no Canvas
 - 📦 Headless and side-effect-free
 - ⏱ Manually driven via `useFrameCallback`
-- 🌐 Injected via `global.Matter` for worklet access
+- 🌐 Injected via `global.MatterReanimated` for worklet access
 - 📉 Based on Matter.js core but stripped of deprecated or browser-specific APIs

 ---